ReOpAu/react-starter-kit/docs/ADDRESS_FINDER_V3_DOCUMENTATION.md

 4. Parent component (`address-finder.tsx`) updates Zustand store and syncs to agent

 ### Voice Conversation Flow
-1. User starts recording via `VoiceInputController`
+1. User starts recording via `VoiceInputController`.
-2. ElevenLabs agent receives audio and processes natural language
+2. ElevenLabs agent receives audio and processes natural language.
-3. Agent uses `clientTools` to call backend functions:
+3. Agent uses the `searchAddress` client tool to find places based on the user's speech.
-   - `searchAddress()` - Search for places
+4. Results are displayed in the `SuggestionsDisplay` component.
-   - `getSuggestions()` - Get current suggestions
+5. From here, a selection can be made in two ways:
-   - `selectSuggestion()` - Make a selection
+    - **Agent-driven selection**: The user can ask the agent to select an option, and the agent will use the `selectSuggestion` tool.
-   - `getConfirmedSelection()` - Check current selection
+    - **User-driven selection**: The user can manually click on a suggestion at any time.
-4. Results display in `SuggestionsDisplay` component
+6. **Critical Interaction Pattern**: If the user manually clicks a suggestion while the conversation is active, the application sends a clarifying text message to the agent (e.g., "I have selected '123 Example Street'...").
+This is a crucial step that prevents the agent from redundantly trying to perform a selection that the user has already made, ensuring the agent acts as a true conversational partner that is aware of the user's actions.
-5. User can click suggestions or let agent auto-select
+7. The `getConfirmedSelection` tool allows the agent to verify the final selection at any point.

 ### Client Tools (Agent Integration)
-The application provides these tools to the ElevenLabs agent:
+The application provides these tools to the ElevenLabs agent, all of which are implemented and managed within the **`app/hooks/useAddressFinderClientTools.ts`** hook.
+This isolates the agent's interaction capabilities from the main component.

 - **`searchAddress(query)`** - Searches for places using the query
 - **`getSuggestions()`** - Returns current available suggestions